 The Williams Fork Formation of the Mesaverde Group is the primary gas-producing zone within the Piceance Basin.
 The Piceance Basin is a northwest-southeast-oriented structure about 100 miles long and 40-50 miles wide (Figure 1).
 The bedding on the western flank of the basin dips gently to the east, and the bedding on the eastern flank of the basin dips steeply to the west, causing the basin to be asymmetrical and deepest along its eastern edge (Figure 2), where more than 20,000 ft of sedimentary rocks were deposited.
-The Williams Fork Formation is encountered between the depths of approximately 6500 and 9000 ft near the site and is overlain by the Ohio Creek Conglomerate and the Wasatch and Green River Formations.
+The Williams Fork Formation is encountered between the depths of approximately 6500 and 9000 ft below ground surface (bgs) near the site and is overlain by the Ohio Creek Conglomerate and the Wasatch and Green River Formations.
 The Colorado River divides the Piceance Basin into northern and southern provinces.
-The southern province, which includes the Rulison site, is marked by two significant erosional remnants: Grand Mesa and Battlement Mesa.
-Figure 2 is a cross section of the Piceance Basin.
+Figure 2 shows a cross section of the Piceance Basin.